HackYourFuture/DataStructures/lesson1/PreLesson1.md

 3. [Pre-Lesson Exercises](#pre-exercises)

 # Introduction
-Welcome to Intro to Algorithms and Data Structures week 0, this will be a fun ride.
+Welcome to Intro to Algorithms and Data Structures pre-lesson 1!, this will be a fun ride.
 Don’t worry if you dont understand all the theory or if you cannot complete all the exercises but its is extremely important that you DO read and try to finish the exercises.

 There is a lot to do before lesson 1, but I promise next lectures will have less reading, but more exercises.